New Release

 An absorbing read based around real events and healthcare 'politics' in the late nineteenth century

 This was a well told story based on real events highlighting how 'tribal' allegiances in healthcare can have terrible consequences.
 It also demonstrates the difficulty in affecting change especially as women in a male dominated environment and the influence of religion in people's perceptions and actions.
+I found it intriguing and would thoroughly recommend it.

 Rachel